The London Division has created a prize for the best submission by a medical undergraduate and foundation doctor within the London Division.

 - A literature review on a topic in psychiatry

-A maximum of three prizes of £200 each are offered, depending on the standard and number of submissions.
+A maximum of four prizes of £200 each are offered, depending on the standard and number of submissions.

 Who can enter?

-Medical undergraduates currently in the London Division area
+Medical undergraduates and foundation doctors currently in the London Division area

 - The submission should ideally be between 6000 and 8000 words.